 rtl_sdr -f 89.5M -s 256k -n 2560000 teste.iq cat teste.iq | ./fm1.py > teste.raw sox -t raw -r 256000 -b 16 -c 1 -L -e signed-integer teste.raw \ -d rate 32000

 RTL-SDR has an important limitation: sampling rate must be either lower than 300k or bigger than 900k.
 If we want a bandwidth of e.g. 500kHz, we must capture a wider band and filter by software.
-We didn't have this problem above because FM bandwidth is 200kHz, safely below 300k.
+This is not a problem if we want to listen a single FM station, whose bandwidth is 200kHz, safely below 300k.

 When the receiver front-end is I/Q, and the carrier is centered on FM station frequency, the signal frequency deviations can be detected as phase variations.
 The absolute phase does not matter; it is the rate of variation or phase rotation that interests us.